edexter/H_defensa_assembly/scripts/Hamiltonella_assembly/1_Meta-genome_assemble.md

 * Outputs (the most important ones)
   * "S01.p_ctg.fa": The primary genome assembly (for sample #1 in this case)
-  * "S01.p_ctg.fa.stats": Some basic summary stats for the genome assembly
+  * "S01.p_ctg.fa.stats": Some basic summary stats for the genome assembly (for sample #1 in this case)

 ````bash
 #!/bin/bash